-iPad Mini 2 vs New Nexus 7 vs Kindle Fire HD: 3 Ways the Android Amazon Tablets Stay Relevant
+iPad Mini 2 vs New Nexus 7 vs Kindle Fire HD: 3 Ways the Android Amazon Tablet is Still Relevant

 The iPad mini 2 and new Nexus 7 release dates (at least from the rumoured timetable of Apple and Google) are already on many gadget shoppers' calendars.
 Will the Amazon Kindle Fire HD remain a relevant device after this year?

 Amazon last week dropped its U.S. price tag for the Kindle Fire HD 8.9-inch variant.
 The full-sized Android tablet is now only $269 for the WiFi only device.
 The company widely known for its online shopping services also offers special discounts to Amazon Student Members.
 Follow this link for the student promo.
 Meanwhile, the 7-inch Kindle Fire HD is still at $199, competing directly with the iPad mini and Nexus 7.
 The other two device's prices are expected to plunge once their successors are launched later in the year.

 The 7-inch Kindle Fire HD features a display screen with 1280 × 800 px resolution, for a 216 PPI (pixel density in pixels per inch).
 It is fueled by a dual-core 1.2 GHz TI OMAP4 4460, with 1GB of RAM.
 Despite running on an older Android 4.0, the device has specs that neither Nexus 7 nor iPad mini could put to shame.
 Those using it primarily for their Amazon shopping needs attest to the robust system of the device.
 In Australia, shoppers can get the larger Kindle Fire HD 16GB WiFi only unit for A$289 via MobiCity.